Permanent settlement permit for persons recognized as entitled to asylum and recognized refugees - application

 • If you have NOT completed vocational training or a course of study in Germany: Proof of German language skills at level B1 of the CEFR

-In particular, the following proof is possible:
+In particular, the following certificates are possible:

 • German test for immigrants